-15. Pad Kra Pao Moo (Minced Pork Stir-Fried with Thai Basil)
+10. Pad Kra Pao Moo (Minced Pork Stir-Fried with Thai Basil)

-This is a popular “one plate” dish that is frequently ordered in Thai restaurants.
+This is a popular one-plate dish that is frequently ordered in Thai restaurants.
 Often, you will be asked whether you would like to have an egg with it or not.
 With a nice touch of fish sauce, oyster sauce, and a little sugar, the flavor of this wonderful dish will be nicely balanced between sweet and spicy.
-The cooking method is simple and quick — just put chopped shallots, garlic, and chilies into the pan and stir-fry until all the aromas are released, then add minced pork and mix it well with the rest of the ingredients before introducing Thai basil leaves.
+The cooking method is simple and quick.
+Just put chopped shallots, garlic, and chilies into the pan and stir-fry until all the aromas are released, then add minced pork and mix it well with the rest of the ingredients before introducing Thai basil leaves.

-16. Gai Pad Med Ma Muang (Stir-Fried Chicken with Cashew Nuts)
+11. Gai Pad Med Ma Muang (Stir-Fried Chicken with Cashew Nuts)

 If you can only order one stir-fried dish in Thailand, this is seriously the real deal.
-The name says it all — its main ingredients are cashew nuts and chicken breast meat.
+The name says it all.
+Its main ingredients are cashew nuts and chicken breast meat.
 Both are deep-fried briefly before being mixed together with onions, shallots, garlic, chilies, and mushrooms.
-Spicy, sweet, chewy, and crispy — the ingredients work very well together.
+Spicy, sweet, chewy, and crispy.
+The ingredients work very well together.

-17. Som Tum (Spicy Green Papaya Salad)
+12. Som Tum (Spicy Green Papaya Salad)

 This is another amazing example of a simple but wonderfully tasty dish.
 The ingredients are very simple: a small green (unripe) papaya, tomatoes, carrots, long beans, peanuts, garlic, chilies, palm sugar, lime juice, and fish sauce.
 Together, they provide five vibrant flavors: sweet, savory, spicy, salty, and sour.

-18. Yum Nua (Spicy Beef Salad)
+13. Yum Nua (Spicy Beef Salad)